bhagyashri-14/RAG-System/README.md

 # RAG-System
-<br> RAG-System to extract key information from PDF using La
+<br> RAG-System to extract key information from PDF using Llama2
-lama2